Load balancing (computing)

-In computing, load balancing is the process of distributing a set of tasks over a set of resources (computing units), with the aim of making their overall processing more efficient.
-Load balancing can optimize the response time and avoid unevenly overloading some compute nodes while other compute nodes are left idle.
+In computing, load balancing is the process of distributing a set of tasks over a set of resources (computing units) with the aim of making their overall processing more efficient.
+Load balancing can optimize response time and avoid unevenly overloading some compute nodes while other compute nodes are left idle.

 Load balancing is the subject of research in the field of parallel computers.
 Two main approaches exist: static algorithms, which do not take into account the state of the different machines, and dynamic algorithms, which are usually more general and more efficient but require exchanges of information between the different computing units, at the risk of a loss of efficiency.

 Problem overview

 A load-balancing algorithm always tries to answer a specific problem.
 Among other things, the nature of the tasks, the algorithmic complexity, the hardware architecture on which the algorithms will run as well as required error tolerance, must be taken into account.
 Therefore compromise must be found to best meet application-specific requirements.